Log in

 |

-* Sydney Water is nearing finalisation of the NSW Government approval process for funding of the Mamre Road Stormwater Scheme.
-We're currently in the process of scheme planning for the Aerotropolis initial precincts.
-Once Development Services Plans have been registered with IPART for these areas, we can enter into commercial agreements with developers and landowners for the funding of developer-delivered stormwater infrastructure.
-Consequently, any expenditure by a developer or landowner on stormwater infrastructure prior to finalisation of this approval process remains at their own risk.
-Until then, we will not take ownership of, nor reimburse costs associated with, stormwater infrastructure or servicing.
+*Once DSPs are registered with IPART for stormwater drainage areas we can enter into commercial agreements with developers and landowners for the funding of developer-delivered stormwater infrastructure.
+Any expenditure by a developer or landowner on stormwater infrastructure prior to finalisation DSPs.
+Sydney Water is unable to take ownership of, nor reimburse costs associated with, stormwater infrastructure or servicing.